hellstorm-software/Kult-Rising/readme.md

     - created new shoes icon
 - adjusted fridge size from 5x7 to 4x6
 - renamed mega backpack to Raze Tactical backpack
+    - adjusted storage from special layout to 5x7 slots

 ----------------------------------------------------------